 Mercury is a heavy, silvery-white metal that is liquid at room temperature.
 It has traditionally been used in some countries as a skin lightener.
 Exposure to high concentrations of certain forms of mercury can lead to allergic reactions, skin irritation or damage to the nervous system.

-We do not add mercury compounds to any of our home and beauty & personal care products.
+We do not add mercury compounds to any of our home, beauty and personal care products.
 We strictly control any unavoidable trace levels to be below 1 parts per million in the raw materials we use, such as talc.
 This is below the levels that are assessed as safe by regulatory authorities.

-Home and beauty & personal care products can contain tiny quantities of a compound called 1,4-dioxane, which can form during manufacturing.
+Home, beauty and personal care products can contain tiny quantities of a compound called 1,4-dioxane, which can form during manufacturing.
 Trace amounts of 1,4-dioxane also occur naturally in foods such as tomatoes, coffee and cooked chicken.

 Regulators, including the Food and Drug Administration (FDA), the US agency responsible for safety in US food and drugs, have determined that the levels of 1,4-dioxane found in personal care products are not a risk to health.
 However, at high levels of exposure 1,4-dioxane is a possible human carcinogen and we therefore take care to minimise its levels by imposing stringent controls in the manufacturing process.

 We ensure levels of 1,4-dioxane in our home, beauty and personal care products are well within safe parameters.
 For many years we have imposed a limit of 10 parts per million for our beauty and personal care products and 30 parts per million for our home care products.
 The levels reflect the different ingredients and product types.
 Where stricter limits are set by local authorities we comply with those regulations.

 Benzene is a substance which is formed from both natural and man-made activities.
 It is not an ingredient we use in our products, although trace levels can sometimes occur due to its natural presence in certain raw materials.